About The Author

-Jim Wallgren is the author of The Last Tackle, retired network engineer, speaker, and sports enthusiast.
-He has appeared on ABC “Good Morning America” featured in numerous news articles and TV segments in the Dallas/Ft.
+Jim Wallgren is the author of The Last Tackle, a retired network engineer, speaker, and sports enthusiast.
+He has appeared on ABC “Good Morning America” and featured in numerous news articles and TV segments in the Dallas/Ft.
 Worth media market.

 The Last Tackle: Finding Courage In The Face of Adversity

 Where do you find hope when all hope is lost?

 Jimbo Wallgren’s life changed in an instant when he made his last tackle on the gridiron.
 His dream of playing at a prestigious college shattered, and all that remained for him now were memories from before-the days when everything seemed so promising.
 Some people can’t handle the pressure and give up, dreaming about what could’ve been rather than fighting to victory with everything they had left.
 For those like Jimbo who refuse to give up even when faced against impossible odds time after again without ever seeing victory, there may still be hope!

 Resiliency is defined as the ability to recover or spring back into shape after something has happened.
 The resiliency of one young man is about to be tested in ways he couldn’t even imagine.
 The lessons learned on the football field may help him face his greatest obstacle yet, not on the field of play but in real life.

 At first glance at the book cover, one might assume it’s primarily a book regarding football, and you would be partially right.
 A goal of mine in writing my story is the reader comes away knowing how meaningful human connections shape our lives.
 Forty years is a long time to revisit such a profound time in my life.
 The accident and subsequent years were not exactly how I planned it.
 Nevertheless, it’s brought many beautiful surprises along the way.
 I hope you, the reader, will come away inspired to be the best you, follow your dreams, and foster those human connections that enrich our lives.